 From the uterus the sperm then travel further into the Fallopian tubes in hopes of meeting an egg and making a baby.
 With IUI you eliminate the step of having the sperm travel through the cervix and wash the sperm so that the best ones make the transfer.

-In preparation for your IUI procedure, your doctor will most likely do a run up of test on you and your partner or donor’s sperm.
-The doctor will use blood tests and vaginal ultrasounds to monitor your cycle and confirm ovulation.
+In preparation for your IUI procedure, your doctor will most likely do a run up of tests on you and your partner, or your donor’s sperm.
+This will help determine the most appropriate treatment course.
+The doctor may use blood tests and vaginal ultrasounds to monitor your cycle and confirm ovulation.
 They may even prescribe medications and have you use ovulation predictor kits at home.

 During the actual procedure, your doctor fills a vial with “washed” sperm and then attaches it to a long flexible tube.
-They then take that long tube and put it into your cervix to get to your uterus.
+They then take that long tube and put it into your cervix and deposit the sperm sample inside your uterus.

-All in all the procedure is quite fast.
-You may have some discomfort and cramping, possibly light spotting, but should not be too bad.
+All in all, the procedure is quite fast.
+You may have some discomfort and cramping, possibly light spotting, but it should not be too bad, and it is atypical to experience any pain.

-An IUI procedure can vary in cost depending on your insurance but it’s anywhere between $400 and $1500 per attempt.
+An IUI procedure can vary in cost depending on your insurance but costs anywhere between $400 and $1500 per attempt.

 And keep in mind, IUI is not to be confused with ICI or IVF.
 If you’re getting confused on what is what, take a look at this article here explaining the differences.